fitrianingrum/fitrianingrum.me/content/post/2020/how-to-filter-dynamic-ip-address-from-your-google-analytics-account.md

 categories: ["web development"]
 ---

-The problem is, you have a website, but you don't want your browsing activities on this website being collected and used by your Google Analytics account.
+You have a website, but you don't want your browsing activities on this website being collected and used by your Google Analytics account.

 If you have a static IP address, excluding your own traffic is very easy---you just need to add your IP address in the exclude filter in your Google Analytics account.